KhronosGroup/glTF-Tutorials/PBR Tutorial.md

 From Marmoset Toolbag Tutorials: *Physically-Based Rendering, And You Can Too!*

 ## How do we model light-object interactions in PBR?
-The most central physics law to PBR is the law of conservation of energy.
+The physics law most central to PBR is the law of conservation of energy.
 This law states that the total amount of energy within an isolated system remains constant, but how does this relate to rendering?
 In PBR, radiance is the energy that is conserved, meaning the amount of incoming light at any point in the scene is equal to the sum of the reflected, transmitted, and absorbed light at that point.

 Within any environment, it is easy to see several examples of complicated surfaces that seem to interact with light differently.
-For example, mirrors reflect perfect images, plastics are shiny, and painted walls are matte.
-All of these complicated interactions can be modeled by considering general mathematical functions called **Bidirectional Scattering Distribution Functions** (**BSDFs**).
+For example, mirrors reflect perfect images, plastics are shiny, and chalkboards are matte.
+All of these unique properties can be modeled by considering general mathematical functions called **Bidirectional Scattering Distribution Functions** (**BSDFs**).
 These functions describe how light scatters upon contact with a surface based on the properties that surface holds.
-More specifically, they tell the user how much of the incident light is scattered in a specific outgoing direction.
+More specifically, they follow a statistical model to tell the user how likely the incident light is scattered in a specific outgoing direction.

 BSDF sounds like a very complicated term for what it actually means, so let’s break it up and explain its parts...
 * **Bidirectional** refers to the notion that at any point on a surface, light comes in and light goes out.